guardian/recipes-backend/README.md

 This is the lambda function which listens to Kinesis updates from crier.
 It is responsible for all of the processing and extraction logic, although most of the actual logic lives in the library code imported into it

+### lambda/facia-responder

+This lambda function responds to curation updates from the Fronts Tool (aka Facia) and publishes them for the Feast app as well as updating Facia with the publication status

+### lambda/publish-todays-curation

+This lambda function runs once a day to take that day's curation from the dated folders where it is stored and copy it to the "current" curation.
+It's also triggered by S3 when a new curation data json is written to dated folders; if the date is todays then it is published immediately

+### lambda/profile-cache-rebuild

+This lambda function is run hourly to update a mapping cache of {tag-id}->{contributor info} at `v2/contributors.json`

 ### lambda/test-indexbuild